The Beautiful Durham gardening competition

 - Entries for this year's competition are now closed

-Judging took place on Wednesday 11 and Thursday 12 July 2018.
+- judging will take place on Wednesday 10 and Thursday 11 July 2019

 Even if you don't have a garden, you can still enter your plant pots, containers, window boxes or hanging baskets for your displays.
 There are 13 different competition categories to enter:

 - Best business premises (public houses, hotels, shops, factories, warehouses)